eartiaga/winesteam/README.md

-Sid-based Steam Docker
+Wine-based Steam Docker
 ======================

 This is a steam launcher based on Debian Sid (a.k.a.
 Unstable) and wine (https://www.winehq.org), ready to run in a Docker container.

 It expects relatively new NVidia graphic cards (i.e. those supported by non-legacy NVidia drivers).

 Acknowledgments